eigerco/pallet-move/doc/design.md

 - _we need to apply no-std support throughout the codebase_

 ## Forking challenges - VM and the toolchain
-As the forking is still needed there are some challenges that need to be addressed for the VM itself as well as for the toolchain.
+As the forking is still needed, some challenges need to be addressed for the VM itself and the toolchain.

 One of the biggest challenges is to keep the possibility to use already existing contracts written in Move language.
 Two main goals can be achieved:
 - level 1: source compatibility - keep the possibility to use existing contracts written in Move language after recompiling by modified toolchain;